urbit/urbit/urb/zod/pub/docs/dev/hoon/leap-in/subscriptions.md

 coming over this duct.
 If your bone and wire are the same as when you subscribed, then the cancellation will happen correctly.

-The only state we need for `sink` is a loobean to tell whether we're already subscribed to `source`.
+The only state we need for `:sink` is a loobean to tell whether we're already subscribed to `:source`.
 We use `available=?`, where `?` is a boolean (which defaults to true).

 In `++poke-noun` we check our input to see if it's `%on` and we're available, which means we should subscribe.
-If so, we produce the move to subscribe to `source`:
+If so, we produce the move to subscribe to `:source`:

 ```
 [ost %peer /subscribe [our %source] /the-path]